Causes of Ear Pain

 - “My ears are ringing, hissing, and buzzing.”

-Certainly, the malfunctions of the jaw, facial muscles or Temporomandibular Joints (TMJ’s) are not always the causes of ear pain, but many are!
+Certainly malfunctions of the jaw, facial muscles or Temporomandibular Joints (TMJ’s) are not always the causes of ear symptoms, but many are!

 The reason for the close relationship between facial pain, temporomandibular problems, and the causes of ear pain can be traced to human growth and development.
 About the same time that the structures of the face and jaw are being formed, those of the ear are being created, coincidently, from the same batch of start-up cells!
 As a result, ear symptoms often occur when facial and jaw structures are not functioning normally.